grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Percy lit a cigarillo from the rapidly-depleting pack stashed in the pipes and smoked it down, letting her mind sink into the ever-present hum of the machines that swamped her environment, and ruminating on the gauges.
 "How's she handling generally?"

 "The boat just doesn't seem fucking normal Cap.
-It doesn't respond how I want it to."
-Said Bastian.
+It doesn't respond how I want it to," said Bastian.

 "Here, let me try the rudder."
 She reached over him and turned the wheel hard over.
 The _Prospect_ came about slowly but surely, leaning over slightly, as she should, but after a short delay the whole boat took on a sudden heavy list.
 Percy counter-steered and brought the _Prospect_ back to the course they had been on.

 "See?
-That doesn't seem quite fuckin' OK to me."
-Said Bastian.
+That doesn't seem quite fuckin' OK to me," said Bastian.

 Captain Percy knew it was worse than that.
 The sharp list after the delay was the weight of the slack water in the bilge pouring over to one side of the boat and dragging the rest of the boat over with the weight of its movement.